 Chemical & Engineering News has published a podcast interview with several researchers and editors discussing the new ChemRXiv preprint server, which launched in 2017 under the auspices of ACS, RSC, and GDCh.
 While electronic preprints have thrived in physics for decades, and more recently in biosciences (see BioRXiv), they have faced greater headwinds in chemistry, where the culture of traditional peer review is virtually sacrosanct.
 The podcast explores some of the dilemmas facing chemists as they consider a balance between conventional publication and faster, more open options.
 The critical factors of priority and intellectual property are also in play.
 Paraphrasing an editor from Science, it comes down to what's more important: being first, or being careful?
 This dilemma is visible in the varying editorial policies of journals, which reflect the discipline's level of comfort with change.
 For example, JACS, the flagship journal of ACS, refuses to consider submissions that have appeared as preprints - including those on a platform that ACS helped to establish, and that irony is not lost on observers.
 (Most other ACS journals apart from Organic Letters do allow them.)

 ChemRXiv does not disclose how many preprints have been deposited on its site.
 (SciFinder has indexed about 300 of them so far.)
-Perhaps more importantly, the site has only generated 33,000 downloads after more than eight months of operation - a tiny number given the size of chemistry and its literature.
+The site has generated 73,000 downloads after a year of operation - a relatively tiny number given the size of chemistry and its literature.
 So far, not many authors are taking the leap into preprints, and not many readers are looking at them.
 These numbers imply that the key questions have yet to be answered, and that it will take some time before a preprint culture takes hold in chemistry - if it ever does.